iAmK1ruu/javaxswing-currencyconverter-nbproj/readme.md

 # Real-time Currency Converter [v1.0.1]

 This is a simple real-time currency converter application that allows users to convert between various currencies.
 The project is built using Java and exported as a NetBeans project.
+### Bug Fixes:
+- Where no API key warning prompts close the program unexpectedly.
+- Created a readForNoResponse() where it checks the latest currency data if the API has responded to the HTTPS request.

 ## Sample Output